gh-PonyM/django_docker/Readme.md

     python manage.py migrate
     python manage.py createsuperuser

 and visit `localhost/admin` on your browser.
+That's it!